openstack/openstack-manuals/doc/admin-guide/source/cli-set-compute-quotas.rst

    .. note::

-      To view a list of options for the :command:`nova quota-update` command,
+      To view a list of options for the :command:`openstack quota set` command,
       run:

       .. code-block:: console

-         $ nova help quota-update
+         $ openstack help quota set

 View and update Compute quotas for a project user
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~